-Over the last year I have been invited to contribute to the following events:
+Over the last year I have contributed to the following events:

 - May 2024 – City, University of London: Neurodiversity Celebration Week (Neuroaffirmative Teaching at City)